THERE'S SOMETHING ABOUT DUNJA...

 She was the score arranger and musical director for Showtime Australia's The Greatest Love of All: The Whitney Houston Show (2018-2019).
 During the Victorian lockdowns (2020-2022), Dunja collaborated on multiple recordings and albums with renowned Australian artists and performed on numerous online festival platforms, including The Royal Albert Hall’s “Royal Albert Home” festival.

+Dunja's versatile Composing-Arranging skills truly shined in her unique jazz fusion project, Dunja Lavrova & The Hot Three (please see above).
 In 2019, Dunja created an eclectic musical show with Melbourne-based pianist Tamara Vasilevitsky, featuring their own arrangements across various genres, performed to sold-out audiences across Australia.
-She is also the creator, director, and lead arranger of Dunja Lavrova & The Hot Three, a unique jazz fusion project showcasing her versatility.

 In 2017, Dunja became a Score Editor for Carl Fischer Music (USA), a historically significant publisher.
 Her involvement began when she sought an archived score, "Levee Dance" (Opus 27, No. 4) by African-American violinist and composer Clarence Cameron White.
 Inspired by her passion, Carl Fischer offered her the editor position for the work.
 The new edition of "Levee Dance," edited by Dunja, became an overnight success, now listed in the Core Works of Violin Syllabus by ABRSM and AMEB.
 In 2018, it was performed live at London Symphony Orchestra’s Digital Concert Hall by its esteemed Leader, Carmine Lauri.
 Dunja’s work on "Levee Dance" has significantly enriched the contemporary violin repertoire with superior-quality compositions by individuals from marginalised groups.